 Usage Rules: Interconnect Models are described by IBIS-ISS or Touchstone files that are between the Pins, Die Pads and Buffer Terminals (Supply and I/O) of a Component.

-A component may have none, one, or more than one Interconnect Model associated with it.
+A Component may have none, one, or more than one Interconnect Model associated with it.
 If any Interconnect Models exist for the Component, they shall be listed in this section.
 An Interconnect Model Selector is required even if only a single Interconnect Model is associated with the Component.

 The section under the [Interconnect Model Selector] keyword shall have two fields per line, with each line defining the Interconnect Models associated with the Component.
 The fields shall be separated by at least one white space.
 The first field lists the Interconnect Model name (up to 40 characters long).
-The second field is the name of the file containing the Interconnect Model, with the extension “.ictpkg”.
+The second field is the name of the file containing the Interconnect Model, with the extension “.ict”.
 If the Interconnect Model is in this IBIS file, then the second field shall be “*”.

 The file containing the Interconnect Model shall be located in the same directory as the .ibs file.
 The file name shall follow the rules for file names given in Section 3, "GENERAL SYNTAX RULES AND GUIDELINES".